boxyhq/website/success-stories/2024-03-08-a-secure-privacy-first-ai-driven-data-collection-platform-blocksurvey.md

 The collaboration between BlockSurvey and BoxyHQ is more than just a technical integration; it's a partnership that enhances the very essence of privacy and security in digital data collection platforms.
 By leveraging BoxyHQ's expertise in enterprise single sign-on (SSO), BlockSurvey is not only able to offer a superior product but also reinforce its commitment to data privacy and security, ensuring a safer digital space for all users.

 Discover how BoxyHQ can empower your business with secure, scalable, and user-friendly SSO solutions.
-Read more about our [enterprise SSO](/enterprise-sso) offerings and how we can help elevate your security standards.
+Read more about our [Enterprise SSO](/enterprise-sso) offerings and how we can help elevate your security standards.

 <LearnMoreCTA label="Read the interview with BlockSurvey" newWindow={false} url="/blog/achieving-seamless-sso-integration-why-blocksurvey-selected-boxyhq" />